van conversion mistakes - IMG 7520

 The Mistake: Undersized Electrical Systems

-Real Example: A couple spent $8,000 on a beautiful kitchen setup with a residential refrigerator, induction cooktop, and coffee maker, only to discover their 200Ah battery bank couldn't power their appliances for more than a few hours.
-They had to completely redesign their electrical system, adding $12,000 in additional batteries and solar panels.
+Real Case: A couple spent $8,000 on a nice kitchen setup with a home fridge, induction cooktop, and coffee maker.
+They found their 200Ah battery bank couldn't power their devices (Battle Born Batteries) for more than a few hours.
+They had to completely redesign their electrical system, adding $12,000 in extra batteries and solar panels.

 Why It Happens: